hwa6/covid-entryway-bot/README.md

 In the event that a user is wearing a mask, they are dispensed hand sanitizer and accepted.
 If not, a mask is dispensed for them and they must put it on before moving forward.
 The I/O loop is controlled by a PIR sensor.
 Circuit diagrams for all components are available by request at hwa222@lehigh.edu.

+**This project implements object detection of masks on user's faces.
+Images are taken of users, but are not stored.**\
+**If implementing this device, all users must be informed of the data the device captures.**